A land of misty mountains, azure lakes and rugged coastal scenery, the province of British Columbia is a pretty romantic place without even trying!

 - Whistler is BC’s biggest ski resort but there are other great options out there!
 Head to one of the smaller resorts (Apex, Mount Washington, Red, Panorama) for a cosier feel

-camp out under the stars in bC’s backcountry
+Camp out under the stars in BC’s backcountry

 With a little bit of effort, it’s easy to find your own private island or lake for a romantic getaway.
 British Columbia’s wilderness has endless opportunities for camping out under the stars.
-For a first time experience, try E.C.
-Manning Provincial Park, Cathedral Lakes or Desolation Sound.
-In the latter, we camped for three nights without seeing another person.

 Our little island paradise offered two beaches, plenty of oysters, wonderful sunsets and just a couple of local seals for company.
-For those wanting some more home comforts, consider heading to one of the many backcountry lodges or cabins on offer.

 - Frontcountry camping can be romantic too!
 Check out the BC Parks website for vehicle accessible campground details